biancofla/dao-proposal-group-6/README.md

 The project's objective is to create a DAO with a limited number of participants that allows the creation of surveys and voting operations.
 Voting operations should be two-rounded and encrypted through the Open Vote Network protocol.

 The technical challenge we will face is implementing a DApp that allows users to create polls and vote within them.
 Also, in implementing the Open Vote Network protocol, we expect to encounter significant technical challenges in implementing non-interactive ZKPs.

+# Demo

+An interactive demo of the application is deployed at the following [link](https://dao-proposal-group-6.fly.dev/).